sprestage/sprestage.github.io-personal-notes/journal.md

 - [ ] fix shower in Susan's bathroom.
 Fulo started looking into this on Sat, Oct 2, but I don't know the status.
 Check with Danny.

 ## shopping
-- [ ] shopping (dry catfood mix, snacks, cookies, fruit, eggs, kai milk)
+- [ ] shopping (dry & wet catfood, fruit)

-## Thu, 14 Oct 2021
+## Fri, 22 Oct 2021
-- [x] continue work on inbox zero, down to 476, and I probably shouldn't do too much of this during work hours
- - 462 on phone screen, 348 susan.prestage in phone, 476 in gmail.com browser
 - [ ] pay AT&T
 - [ ] pay AIB
 - [ ] buy NorWesCon memberships
 - [ ] make snack order from Target
-- [ ] IMPORTANT, 7 DAYS LEFT TO pay namecheap for my domains
+- [ ] plan a visit from Al & Sela
+- [ ] plan mammogram trip to David with Day Stefanelli for after October 20th
 - [ ] make mental health appointment for Kai
-- [ ] plan a visit from Al & Sela
+- [ ] meet with Rodrigo for insurance for the fleet

+## Fri-Thu, 15-21, 2021
+- [x] pay namecheap for my domains
+- [x] find my old phone or ipod for my music this weekend.
+It turns out that music is key to keeping my stress levels low.
+Key!
+I need to be able to still have music offline.
+- [x] clean moldy dress shoes
+- [x] clean moldy riding boots
+- [x] meticulously clean and oil the photo album cabinet
+- [x] unpack several boxes
+- [x] unpack and clean photo albums and yearbooks
+- [x] lots and lots of laundry
+- [x] updated to say that I'm not sure I want to do more on this yet.
+The internet is stable again, with no more blinks during video calls.
+Maybe leave this alone for a while.
+BLOCKED BY THIS WEEK'S TERRIBLE INTERNET PROBLEMS IN BOQUETE.
+Supervise Nodier - install third Mesh Wi-Fi Range Extender.
+Nodier plans to return Friday, I think?
+See if he can figure out why it stalls every few minutes during my Zoom calls.
+It isn't enough for my VPN to disconnect, just enough for the incomming video and audio to freeze for a few seconds.

+## Thu, 14 Oct 2021
+- [x] continue work on inbox zero, down to 476, and I probably shouldn't do too much of this during work hours
+ - 462 on phone screen, 348 susan.prestage in phone, 476 in gmail.com browser
 - [x] shopping (dry catfood, milk - both fresh and stable, cereal for Kai and Susan, snacks, cookies, coffee, fruit, eggs, whipped cream, tortillas, refried beans, kai milk)
-- [ ] plan mammogram trip to David with Day Stefanelli for after October 20th

 ## Wed, 13 Oct 2021